-Type of Accounts Total Number of Accounts Total Assets of Accounts (in millions) Total Number of Accounts Subject to a Performance- Based Fee Total Assets of Accounts Subject to a Performance- Based Fee Registered Investment Companies 21 \$726 0 \$0 Other Pooled Investment Vehicles 0 \$0 0 \$0 Other Accounts 0 \$0 0 \$0
+Type of Accounts Total Number of Accounts Total Assets of Accounts (in millions) Total Number of Accounts Subject to a Performance- Based Fee Total Assets of Accounts Subject to a Performance- Based Fee (in millions)

+Registered Investment Companies 39 2,072 0 0

+Other Pooled Investment Vehicles 0 0 0 0

+Other Accounts 0 0 0 0

 Portfolio Manager Fund Ownership.
-The Funds are required to show the dollar range of each portfolio manager's "beneficial ownership" of Shares as of the end of the most recently completed fiscal year.
+The Fund is required to show the dollar range of each portfolio manager's "beneficial ownership" of Shares as of the end of the most recently completed fiscal year.
 Dollar amount ranges disclosed are established by the SEC.
 "Beneficial ownership" is determined in accordance with Rule 16a-1(a)(2) under the 1934 Act.
-As of the date of this SAI, the Funds had not yet commenced operations and no Shares were owned by the portfolio managers.
+As of the date of this SAI, the Fund had not yet commenced operations and no Shares were owned by the portfolio managers.

 Portfolio Manager Compensation.

-Each of Ms. Qiao Duan and Mr. Ragauss is compensated by the Adviser with a fixed salary and discretionary bonus based on the financial performance and profitability of the Adviser and not based on the performance of the Fund.
+Each of Ms. Qiao and Mr. Ragauss is compensated by the Adviser with a fixed salary and discretionary bonus based on the financial performance and profitability of the Adviser and not based on the performance of the Fund.